mverboom/build/BUILD.md

 `-q`
 Quiet output.
-Specify once will still show output on succesfull and failed builds.
+Specify once will still show output on successful and failed builds.
 Specify twice will not show output.

 `-x`